Formula Bot Alternatives: 9 Tools Compared (2026)

 1. Anomaly AI — Best for Full Data Analysis Beyond Formulas

-If you're using Formula Bot because you want answers from your spreadsheet data — not just help writing VLOOKUP — then Anomaly AI is the upgrade.
-The gap between "AI that writes formulas" and "AI that reasons about data" is what we built Anomaly AI to close: ask a question in plain English, get a chart and the SQL query behind it.
-No formulas to write, no cells to format, no pivot tables to build.
+If you're using Formula Bot because the work has moved past VLOOKUP help, then Anomaly AI is the upgrade.
+The gap between "AI that writes formulas" and "AI that turns spreadsheet data into dashboards, reports, and repeatable reporting workflows" is what we built Anomaly AI to close: ask for the dashboard, report, metric explanation, or scheduled update.
+No formulas to write, no cells to format, no pivot tables to rebuild.

 Key capabilities:

-• Large file handling: Ingests CSV and Excel files up to 200MB with millions of rows — well beyond what Formula Bot or any in-cell add-on can handle
+• Large file handling: Ingests CSV and Excel files up to 1GB with millions of rows — well beyond what Formula Bot or any in-cell add-on can handle

-• Cross-source joins: Connect GA4, BigQuery, Snowflake, MySQL, and Google Sheets, then join them in a single question
+• Cross-source joins: Connect GA4, ad account exports, BigQuery, MySQL, and Google Sheets, then join them in one reporting workflow

 Best for: Anyone who's outgrown the formula stage.
 If your real need is "analyze this data and tell me what matters," not "write me a SUMIFS," Anomaly AI skips the spreadsheet step entirely.